Sonoran Desert Reptile Monitoring Project |

 **Please contact Danny Martin if you are a wildlife professional or academic advisor interested in discussing options!

 Danny's dissertation seminar took place on 3 Dec.
 2018.
-A link to the recorded seminar will be posted at some point in the future!

 Danny's dissertation seminar took place on 3 Dec.
 2018.
-A link to the recorded seminar will be posted at some point in the future!

 Reptile MonitoringThe Great Plains Reptile Monitoring Project collects data that will inform conservation of native reptiles into the future.
 We use robust sampling methods that are field-tested and scientifically defensible.